 We are currently seeking qualification as a small business investment company ("SBIC") for a to-be-formed wholly-owned subsidiary which will be regulated by the U.S. Small Business Administration ("SBA").
-Under current SBA regulations, a licensed SBIC can provide capital to those entities that have a tangible net worth not exceeding \$18 million and an average annual fully taxed net income not exceeding \$6 million for the two most recent fiscal years.
-In addition, a licensed SBIC must devote 20% of its investment activity to those entities that have a tangible net worth not exceeding \$6 million and an average fully taxed net income not exceeding \$2 million for the two most recent fiscal years.
-The SBA regulations also provide alternative size standard criteria to determine eligibility, which depend on the industry in which the business is engaged and are based on factors such as the number of employees and gross sales.
-The SBA regulations permit licensed SBICs to make long term loans to small businesses, invest in the equity securities of such businesses, and provide tenm with consulting and advisory services.
-Further, the SBA regulations regulations regulations dependie that licensed SBIC be periodically examined and audited by the SBA staff to determine its compliance with the relevant SBA regulations.
+To the extent we or one of our subsidiaries receives such qualification, we will become subject to SBA regulations that may constrain our activities or the activities of one of our subsidiaries.
+We may need to make allowances in our investment activity or the investment activity of our subsidiaries to comply with SBA regulations.
 Failure to comply with the SBA regulations could result in the loss of the SBIC license and the resulting inability to participate in the SBA-sponsored debenture program.
-The SBA approval, a "change of control" of a SBIC or transfers that would result in any piperson (or a group of persons acting in control) woring 10% or more of a class of capital stock of a licensed SBIC.
+The SBA also imposes a limit on the maximum amount that may be borrowed by any single SBIC.
+The SBA prohibits, without prior SBA approval, a "change of control" of a SBIC or transfers that would result in any person (or a group of persons acting in concert) owning 10% or more of a class of capital stock of a licensed SBIC.